"No worse insult to Che Guevara’s forgotten victims" fumes Fausta:

 • Che Was a Mainstay of the Hardline Pro-Soviet Faction

 The cult of Ernesto Che Guevara is an episode in the moral callousness of our time.
 Che was a totalitarian.
 He achieved nothing but disaster.
 Many of the early leaders of the Cuban Revolution favored a democratic or democratic-socialist direction for the new Cuba.
 But Che was a mainstay of the hardline pro-Soviet faction, and his faction won.
 Che presided over the Cuban Revolution's first firing squads.
-He founded Cuba's "labor camp" system …• Commemorating the Death of Che Guevara the Baf Way
+He founded Cuba's "labor camp" system …• Che Guevara in 10 Quotes

 In the famous essay in which he issued his ringing call for "two, three, many Vietnams," he also spoke about martyrdom and managed to compose a number of chilling phrases: "Hatred as an element of struggle; unbending hatred for the enemy, which pushes a human being beyond his natural limitations, making him into an effective, violent, selective, and cold-blooded killing machine.
 This is what our soldiers must become …"— and so on.
 (Paul Berman on The Cult of Che)